xMartin/php-introduction/09_more_on_functions.md

 Usually it is not necessary to use "pass by reference" and it's often even dangerous as function suddenly have side effects that can be hard to predict but there are situations where it is useful.
 One of them is described later in this chapter.

 **Important note: Objects are ALWAYS passed by reference!
-They are not autoamtically copied when passed as arguments!**
+They are not automatically copied when passed as arguments!**

 ## Anonymous functions